vboussange/vboussange.github.io/content/post/primer_mechanistic_inference/index.md

 where population is small, and its influence on the dynamics grows as the population grows.
 We expect the reverse effect for *r*.

-## On the importance of gradients for inference
+## The Role of Gradients in Statistical Inference

 The ability to calculate the derivative of a model is crucial when it comes to inference.
 Both within a full Bayesian inference context, where